TallKite/linnstrument-firmware/README.md

 -------- UPGRADING/UNINSTALLING --------

 IMPORTANT: Later on when you update the OS to a different version, you'll be asked if you want to uninstall microLinn.
 Say no (the red button) if you're updating to a newer version of microLinn.
 This avoids needlessly deleting your microtonal user settings.
 Say yes (the green button) otherwise, e.g. if you're going back to an official (non-microtonal) version of the firmware.
 This does delete your microtonal user settings, which is necessary in order to avoid deleting all your other user settings plus your calibration data.

 -------- NON-MICROTONAL FEATURES --------

 COLUMN OFFSETS: The column offset can be set for each split independently.
 This allows Wicki-Hayden layout on the left for easy chord playing and normal layout on the right for easy melody playing.
 Access it through the microLinn menu, see below.
 To set both column offsets at once, press both split buttons at once.
 (If they are different, doing so equates them.)
 Beware, if the column offset is 2 and the row offset is an even number, you only get a whole-tone scale.
 In general, the column offset and the row offset should not have any common factors.
 (In NO OVERLAP mode, the row offset isn't affected by increasing the column offset, it remains the width of the split.)

 PER-SPLIT ROW OFFSETS: Setting the row offset for a split overrides the global setting for that split only.
 No overlap appears as NOVR.
 Guitar tunings are not supported (but are still available globally).
 Access it through the microLinn menu, see below.

 DETUNING: Detune the entire Linnstrument up or down from A-440 to match a similarly detuned recording or instrument.
 (No guarantee that detuning to A-432 will heal your chakras lol.)
 Access it through microLinn's anchor cents, see below.

 CHAINING SEQUENCES: hold the pad for sequence #2 and tap the pad for sequence #1.
 Now the two sequences are chained into a single sequence twice as long.
 This is indicated by sequence #1 being accented and sequence #2 blinking.
 You can chain #3 and #4 together as well.
 Or chain all 4 together.
 The lights for the entire chain will blink when it's playing.
 When making a chain, to start at the beginning of the chain not the end, hold the last sequence and tap the first one.
 You can still select sequences and chains on the fly as the sequencer is playing.
 You can also chain and unchain on the fly.
 Straight/dotted/triplet/swing and quarter/8th/16th are still set individually for each sequence, so 1 chain can mix these together.
 To clear all chains in a split, tap the hidden switch immediately to the left of the 4 selector pads.
 Or just unplug the Linnstrument.

 SEQUENCER PEDALS: When playing in one split and using the other split as a sequencer, it's no longer necessary to switch to the other split before using the following pedals (or switches or midi NRPN messages): PLAY, PREV, NEXT and MUTE.
 Outside of a chain, the NEXT and PREV footswitches take you to the next/previous sequence as before.
 You can double-tap or triple-tap the NEXT and PREV footswitches to skip forward/backward multiple sequences.
 Thus triple-tapping NEXT is the same as single-tapping PREV, which means you only need one pedal to go anywhere.
 From within a chain, NEXT and PREV operate relative to the upcoming sequence in the chain, not the current one.
 Thus pressing PREV repeats the current sequence and pressing NEXT goes forward two sequences, not one.
 One exception: from the rightmost sequence of a chain, NEXT exits the chain.
 (Otherwise one could never exit.)

 SEQUENCER PROJECTS LOAD/SAVE SCREEN: The projects now run top to bottom, with the top row being 1-4 not 13-16.
 This is more intuitive because it matches how people read, for example how you are reading this very paragraph right now.
 (These project numbers only matter when using the Updater app to export/import projects to/from your computer.)
 As a result, projects you might have previously saved to the top row are now in the bottom row.
 To move them, load them from the bottom row and save them to the top row.

 BLINKING MODE: Like the SAME mode, BLNK shows you other occurences of the currently played note.
 But instead of changing color, the other occurences blink.
 It's good for busy displays like the custom note lights #2 (the one marked as A#).
 The BLNK option appears right after CELL and SAME.
 (Don't confuse BLNK for blinking with BLIN for blinders.)

 SAME/BLINK CARRY OVER: If both splits are set to SAME or BLNK, playing in one split shows matching notes in the other split too.

 MULTI-COLORED NOTE LIGHTS: Each of the 12 (or more!) notes can be any color.
 Transposable.
 Access it through the microLinn menu, see below.

 LOCATOR CCs: The Linnstrument can now send a locator CC message along with every note-on, indicating the row and column.
 This lets code on your laptop assign a specific function to a specific pad, e.g. upper lefthand corner = all sound off.

-One type of CC is sent for note-ons in cols 1-16 and another type of CC is sent for note-ons in cols 17-25.
+Details: one type of CC is sent for note-ons in cols 1-16 and another type of CC is sent for note-ons in cols 17-25.
 Format: for cols 1-16, data value = (row - 1) + 8 * (col - 1).
 For cols 17-25, data value = (row - 1) + 8 * (col - 17).
 The top row is row 1 and the leftmost column is column 1.
 Choose the two CC types through the microLinn menu, see below.
 Thanks to KVR forum member vorp40 for the idea!

 -------- MICROTONAL FEATURES --------